scrtlabs/SecretNetwork/x/tokenswap/docs/README.md

-# Tokenswap module, yo
+# Tokenswap module

-### What do?
+### What does it do?

 Module that performs the Secret Network side of the tokenswap.
 Essentially, this modules adds on-demand minting functionality for a configurable address.
-The goal is that this address should be a multisig address approved by the community to authorize swaps, blah blah Ian if you want to add more stuff here submit a PR
+The goal is that this address should be a multisig address approved by the community to authorize swaps.

 ### Parameters

-These are parameters that can be changed by community governance proposals:
+These parameters will be changed by a community governance proposal.
+The default settings are shown below:

 - MultisigApproveAddress - The multisig address that's allowed to approve swap requests